Grassroot Institute of Hawaii Board of Directors

 Eddy “Ed” Kemp

 For more than 30 years, Ed Kemp has been president and CEO of E.N.
 Kemp & Associates, a firm providing business and financial consulting services.
 In recent years, the firm has specialized in business appraisals, valuation consulting and litigation support.
 Prior to founding E.N.
 Kemp & Associates, Kemp held the position of chief financial and administrative officer for the Estate of James Campbell.
-Before that he was a tax department manager of KPMG, Hawaii’s largest public accounting firm.Kemp came to Hawaii in 1965 after graduation from Ball State University in Muncie, Indiana.
+Before that he was a tax department manager of KPMG, Hawaii’s largest public accounting firm.Kemp came to Hawaii in 1965 after graduating from Ball State University in Muncie, Indiana.
 He moved to Kaneohe from Kailua in 1967 and has been active in various community and business organizations over the years.
-He has been married for more than 50 years (to the same woman) and has three adult children and six grandchildren.
+He has been married for more than 50 years to the same woman, with whom he has three children and six grandchildren.

 Robert W. “Bill” Hastings II

-Mark has been self-employed since 1988 as an independent consultant to small businesses, specializing in computer systems design, software selection, installation, and training.
-Prior work experience included positions as Vice President, Secretary and Treasurer of Monarch Asphalt Co., an asphalt paving and material supply contractor in the Chicago area.
+Mark Monoscalco has been self-employed since 1988 as an independent consultant to small businesses, specializing in computer systems design, software selection, installation, and training.
+He also is a past vice president, secretary and treasurer of Monarch Asphalt Co., an asphalt paving and material supply contractor in the Chicago area.
 Monoscalco earned a master ‘s degree in business administration degree from the University of Chicago in 1982.
 He also has a bachelor of science degree, specializing in civil engineering, awarded in 1978, from the Illinois Institute of Technology, also in Chicago.
 He and his wife Mirella were married in 1983 and have been residents of Honolulu since 1989.

 Jonathan S. Durrett is a senior partner of Durrett, Ma & Lang, LLLP, and a lifetime Island resident.
 His practice concentrates in real estate transactions, environmental counseling, land use entitlements and exempt organizations.
 He represents a variety of developers and landowners, as well as financial institutions with interests in Hawaii.
 He also acts as general counsel to Brigham Young University’s Hawaii campus situated on Oahu’s North Shore.
 Durrett sits on national committees of the American Bar Association’s Real Property, Probate and Trust Law Section and has served as a court appointed arbitrator since 1987.
-He is also the Hawaii Chapter Chair of the J. Reuben Clark Law Society.
+He is also the Hawaii chapter chair of the J. Reuben Clark Law Society.